MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/assignedaccess-csp.md

 This MDM alert header is defined as follows:

 - MDMAlertMark: Critical
 - MDMAlertType: "com.microsoft.mdm.assignedaccess.status"
 - MDMAlertDataType: String
 - Source: "./Vendor/MSFT/AssignedAccess"
 - Target: N/A

-> [!Note]
+> [!NOTE]
 > MDM alert will only be sent for errors.

 ## KioskModeApp examples